For Immediate Release

-Woltz & Associates is the regional real estate auction company managing the sale of Natural Bridge.
-The Bridge and its surrounding property—including the hotel—have been owned and operated by Washington, DC area real estate developer Angelo Puglisi since 1988.
-Mr. Puglisi purchased the property with the intent of keeping it accessible to visitors forever.
+Since 1988, the Natural Bridge, the hotel, attractions and more have been owned and operated by Washington, DC area real estate developer Angelo Puglisi.
+He purchased it all with the intent of keeping it accessible to visitors forever.

-Today the Bridge itself is designated as a Virginia Historic Landmark as well as a National Historic Landmark.
-Known as one of the world’s natural wonders, the beauty and spectacle of The Natural Bridge of Virginia has attracted visitors from around the globe since the time of Thomas Jefferson’s ownership.
+The Natural Bridge itself is designated as a Virginia Historic Landmark as well as a National Historic Landmark.
+Known as one of the world’s natural wonders, the Natural Bridge of Virginia has attracted visitors from around the globe since the time of Thomas Jefferson’s ownership.
 It is a significant local, regional and national attraction.

 About Woltz & Associates: